aagricola/19-I/07-week_Lasers-Project2/README.md

 ## Illustrator & Laser Cutter Assignment

 Download the examples in today's folder.
 Work in the Illustrator template.
-Create a simple shape in the red to be cut out.
-Inside that shape, using the blue outline, create a design to be vector engraved.
-Using black fill, write something using the text tool.
+Create a simple shape no more than 2" x 2" using a red outline; this shape is to be cut out.
+Inside that shape, using the blue outline, create a design to be vector engraved (this will not be cut all the way through).
+Using black fill, write something using the text tool that will be raster engraved.

-Partner up with someone to combine your files and work together to cut them out using the laser cutter.
+Partner up with someone to help each other cut these out using the laser cutter (because two heads are always better than one!).
 Return to the quick-start manual in today's folder or ask me questions as needed.

 ## Project 2: Call to Action (Due March 6)